xitu/gold-miner/TODO1/context-api-vs-redux.md

 import React from "react";
 import ReactDOM from "react-dom";

-// 我们需要 createStore, connect, and Provider: import { createStore } from "redux";
+// 我们需要 createStore、connect 和 Provider:
+import { createStore } from "redux";
 import { connect, Provider } from "react-redux";